yugabyte/improved_jenkins_client/README.md

 ### Logger

 As of v0.13.0, support for logger is introduced.
-Since it would be nice to have the activities of the jenkins_api_client in a log file, this feature is implemented using the Ruby's standard Logger class.
+Since it would be nice to have the activities of the improved_jenkins_client in a log file, this feature is implemented using the Ruby's standard Logger class.
 For using this feature, there are two new input arguments used during the initialization of Client.

 1. `:log_location` - This argument specifies the location for the log file.
-A good location for linux based systems would be '/var/log/jenkins_api_client.log'.
+A good location for linux based systems would be '/var/log/improved_jenkins_client.log'.
 The default for this values is STDOUT.
    This will print the log messages on the console itself.
 2. `:log_level` - This argument specifies the level of messages to be logged.
    It should be one of Logger::DEBUG (0), Logger::INFO (1), Logger::WARN (2),